Dark Side Case Competition

 Best CMS Reviewer

 An award is also made each year for the Best Developmental Reviewer in the Division.
-This year there were joint winners for the Best Developmental Reviewer Award 2016, Eda Ulus, University of Leicester and Kai Kauffmann, University of London.
+Best Developmental Reviewer Award 2017, Bill Harley, University of Melbourne.
 Here are previous winners.

 Doctoral Dissertation/Thesis Award